applico/kevin-beacon/README.md

 =======================
 My sample app BeaconReceiver.

-The source code and binary for BeaconEmitter, tool that allows you to turn your Mac into an iBeacon emitter.
+The source code and binary for BeaconEmitter, tool that allows you to turn your Bluetooth-enabled Mac into an iBeacon emitter.

+Arun's valet broadcasting iPad app, ValetHUB.

 https://github.com/lgaches/BeaconEmitter